CIBC-Internal/python/Doc/library/os.rst

    descriptors are :ref:`non-inheritable <fd_inheritance>`.
 For a (slightly) more portable approach, use the :mod:`pty` module.

-   Availability: some flavors of Unix.
+   .. availability:: some flavors of Unix.

    .. versionchanged:: 3.4
       The new file descriptors are now non-inheritable.